0x09/hfsfuse/README.md

 hfsfuse's supporting libraries can be built and installed independently using `make lib` and `make install-lib`.
 Applications can use these to read from HFS+ volumes by including [hfsuser.h](lib/libhfsuser/hfsuser.h) and linking with libhfsuser, libhfs, and ublio/utf8proc if configured.

 Some version information is generated from the git repository.
-For distributions outside of revision control of tree builds, run `make version` within the repository first or provide your own version.h.
+For distributions outside of revision control, run `make version` within the repository first or provide your own version.h.

 # Use
 ## hfsfuse
-    hfsfuse <opts> <device> <mountpoint>
+hfsfuse is the FUSE driver and is invoked similarly to the Unix mount command. hfsfuse accepts an HFS+ volume (device or image), mount point, and a series of options to be passed along to FUSE.

-Where `<opts>` are any series of arguments to be passed along to FUSE.
-Use `hfsfuse -h` for general options or `hfsfuse -H` for a list of all switches supported by FUSE.
-hfsfuse-specific options are shown below
+Use `hfsfuse -h` for general options or `hfsfuse -H` for a list of all switches supported by FUSE. hfsfuse-specific options are shown below.

-    usage: hfsfuse [-hHv] [-o options] device mountpoint
+    usage: hfsfuse [-hHv] [-o options] volume mountpoint

     general options:
         -o opt,[opt...]        mount options
-        -h   --help            this help
+        -h, --help             this help
-        -H   --fullhelp        list all FUSE options
+        -H, --fullhelp         list all FUSE options
-        -v   --version
+        -v, --version

-    HFS options:
+    HFS+ options:
         --force                force mount volumes with dirty journal -o rsrc_only           only mount the resource forks of files -o noallow_other       restrict filesystem access to mounting user